Dreaming of an eclipse: when the hidden becomes visible

 Day.
 And suddenly — it darkens.
 The sun hides behind the dark disk of the moon.
 It becomes eerie and beautiful at the same time.
 The world — not as it should be.
 And in this strange darkness — something is exposed.

-Your Guardian speaks through this image — that part which first notices when something has changed.
+Your Guardian speaks through this image: that part which first notices when something has changed.
 The Guardian during an eclipse is alert but not frightened.
 It says: “Attention.
 This is an important moment.
 What is usually hidden is now visible.”
 This is an invitation to look more carefully than usual.

 A solar eclipse in a dream is an image of a moment when something familiar and stable is temporarily covered.
 A possibility that has suddenly disappeared.
 Or an authority that turns out not to be so unshakable.
 Or a conviction that has suddenly cracked.
 This is not destruction.
 This is a test.
+In a quieter form, this vanishing arrives when the sun is hidden — light gone for a while, but without the precise sky-event drama.

 Ask yourself: “What in my life is currently being tested for durability — what conviction, relationship, or situation is moving into shadow?”